2025 Solar Incentives Guide for Salem, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
 The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.

 The ITC initially applied to 30% of the total cost of solar system installation, although that number has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum amount you can claim.
 The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.